near/docs/docs/develop/contracts/debug-locally.md

 **Contract code:**

-Most likely you already have the contract code you've deployed but in case you don't you can fetch it by `query` RPC:
+Most likely, you already have the contract code you've deployed but in case you don't you can fetch it by `query` RPC:

 ```
 curl https://rpc.testnet.near.org -H 'Content-Type: application/json' -d '{"jsonrpc":"2.0", "id":1, "method":"query", "params":{"request_type":"view_code","block_id": block-height-or-hash,"account_id":"contract-account"}}'